UK Industry Fast Facts

 Mining

-• The Office for National Statistics reports that the mining and quarrying sector output dropped by 0.7% in December 2025.
-However, output from the sector climbed by 1.4% in the three months to December 2025.
+• The Office for National Statistics reports that the mining and quarrying sector output dipped by 2.3% in March 2026.
+However, output from the sector contracted by 4.5% in the three months to March 2026.

 Manufacturing